 In 1838, Dr George Mackay took up the ‘Myrrhee’ pastoral run (it is thought that the name of the run is derived from the Aboriginal word meaning ‘wind’).
-The earliest known selector at Moyhu was a Mr Thomas Byrne and his family settled near Meadow Creek in the 1850s.
+The earliest known selector at Moyhu was a Mr Thomas Byrne and his family who settled near Meadow Creek in the 1850s.
 Thomas Byrne’s son, Andrew, became a prominent figure in Moyhu’s development.
 Andrew donated his land to establish the St John of the Holy Cross Catholic Church.
-He became a prominent resident of Moyhu, later becoming Councillor and establishing a racing club, butter factory, a co-operative store and sponsor of sporting clubs.
+He became a prominent resident of Moyhu, later becoming Councilor and establishing a racing club, butter factory and a co-operative store.

 During the late 1800s Moyhu was a lively town, with regular race meetings and dances.
 The Post Office opened in 1868 and by 1933 Moyhu had two butter factories, a market, two stores and a hotel.
 The population of Moyhu grew from 63 in 1901 to 427 by 1921.

-Moyhu became a significant producer of agriculture, influenced by the market gardening and tobacco growing skills brought by the Chinese, followed later by the influence of Italian migrants in the 1940s and 1950s, who grew tobacco and realised the potential of the region to produce the European wine that is still enjoyed today.
+Moyhu became a significant producer of agriculture, influenced by the market gardening and tobacco growing skills brought by the Chinese who had come to Australia during the goldrush.
+This was followed by the influence of Italian migrants in the 1940s and 1950s, who grew tobacco and realised the potential of the region to produce the European wine that is still enjoyed today.

-The railway reached Moyhu in 1899, with the Wangaratta to Whitfield line being the narrow-gauge line to be built in Victoria.
-The railway facilitated the transportation of Moyhu’s dairy products and provided access to markets.
+The railway reached Moyhu in 1899, which facilitated the transportation of Moyhu’s dairy products and provided access to markets.
 The railway closed in 1954 once motorised transport was available.

 Today Moyhu is part of the Rural City of Wangaratta.